-Perchlorate: This widespread toxic chemical, used in rocket fuel, explosives, and road flares, can interfere with thyroid hormone production.
+Perchlorate: This widespread toxic chemical is used in rocket fuel, explosives and road flares.
+And it can interfere with thyroid hormone production.
 There is no federal standard for its presence in drinking water.

 Vinyl chloride: Used to make PVC plastic products, this cancer-causing contaminant can leach from older piping.

 Know that the presence of one or more of these contaminants in your water does not indicate an automatic health risk.
 But, they are not to be taken lightly.